SummerSlam (2021): SmackDown

 On the September 10 episode of SmackDown, Brock Lesnar again appeared to confront Roman Reigns and claimed that his former advocate, Paul Heyman, who had been serving as Reigns' special counsel since August 2020, knew Lesnar would be at SummerSlam in an attempt to cause dissension between Reigns and Heyman.
 Lesnar then challenged Heyman to accept a match against Reigns for the Universal Championship.
+Later that night, Reigns accepted the challenge.
 On September 16, WWE announced that the match would occur at Crown Jewel.
 Before that, however, Finn Bálor received his promised championship match against Reigns at Extreme Rules where Reigns defeated Bálor, who had competed in his "Demon" persona, to retain the title.
 At Crown Jewel, Reigns retained after interference from The Usos (Jey Uso and Jimmy Uso).
 Their next match would take place at Night 2 of WrestleMania 38 with Lesnar as WWE Champion after winning the title at Elimination Chamber.
 The match was a Winner Takes All Championship Unification match, which Reigns won to claim both titles and become recognized as the Undisputed WWE Universal Champion.
 They would have one further match at the following year's SummerSlam, this time as a Last Man Standing match, where Reigns retained.

 On the first SmackDown after SummerSlam, Bianca Belair challenged Becky Lynch to a rematch for the SmackDown Women's Championship, however, Lynch refused.
 Belair then won a fatal four-way elimination match to become the number one contender.
 After Lynch refused to defend her title the next week, stating she would defend the title when she was ready, WWE officials Adam Pearce and Sonya Deville scheduled Lynch to defend the title against Belair at Extreme Rules.
 At that event, Sasha Banks made her return, and attacked both Belair and Lynch, thus the match was ruled a no contest.
-On the following SmackDown, a triple threat match between the three for the SmackDown Women's Championship was scheduled for Crown Jewel.
-Also, in that episode's main event, Belair and Banks had their one-on-one match, where Banks was victorious after interference from Lynch.
+On October 1, a triple threat match between the three for the SmackDown Women's Championship was scheduled for Crown Jewel.
+Also, in the main event of that night's SmackDown, Belair and Banks had their one-on-one match, where Banks was victorious after interference from Lynch.
 At Crown Jewel, Lynch retained, though Belair was not involved in the decision.
 After Lynch and Belair were drafted to Raw during the 2021 WWE Draft (with Lynch subsequently trading championships with the Raw Women's Champion), Belair earned a Raw Women's Championship match at WrestleMania 38 by winning an Elimination Chamber match at Elimination Chamber.
 At Night 1 of WrestleMania 38, Belair defeated Lynch to win the title.
 They also had a match at the following year's SummerSlam, where Belair again retained.
 Afterwards, Lynch embraced Belair, turning face for the first time since May 2020.